lamorbidamacchina/sankey/README.md

 # sankey
-A tool to generate sankey charts with Google Charts or Amcharts, starting from a simple csv
+A tool to generate sankey charts with Google Charts or Amcharts, starting from a simple csv.